Cubbarooney/DISNEY/README.md

 By: Jacob "Cubby" Rubenstein

-Disney Interview Software (rest of acronym to come... eventually)
+Disney Interview Software -- New Employee (YAY!)

+Not the best back-ronym I've come up with... but it works, I think!

 ## Problem 1